tiprankstipranks

 Employee error and misconduct may be difficult to detect and prevent and may result in reputational damage and significant losses.

-There have been a number of cases involving fraud or other misconduct by employees in recent years and we are exposed to the risk that employee fraud or misconduct could occur.
-Our informational technology, human resources and compliance departments work collaboratively to monitor for fraud and conduct extensive training for employees.
-However, employee fraud or misconduct may still occur.
+We are exposed to the risk that employee fraud or misconduct could occur despite extensive training for employees and fraud monitoring.
 Instances of fraud, illegal acts, errors, failure to document transactions properly or to obtain proper internal authorization, misuse of customer or proprietary/confidential information, or failure to comply with regulatory requirements or our internal policies may result in losses and/or reputational damage.

 Supply Chain - Risk 1